The British

 View of the British with a jigsaw piece over layed

-What and where is The British?
+Where is The British?

 The watercourse will reduce the risk of surface flooding in the area and aid biodiversity on the site.
 A new pond will be created and this will be connected to a new above ground watercourse that will reduce the use of the deteriorating underground culverts.